 Martha Rose is a Berlin based musician from England.
 She started writing songs after she was given a guitar wrapped up in newspaper.
 Her sound is a delicate and dreamlike combination of casio pop and old English folk song, with sweet melodies alongside bitterly melancholic lyrics.
-She has toured Germany with Die Nerven, and works extensively as a collaborative musician with other projects in the UK and Germany including Magic Island, Grip Tight, Kristin Mc Clement, Emma Gatrill, Marcus Hamblett, The Neukölln Country Club (& The Hole Boys), Winter & Winter, JFR Moon, Fear of Men, Rowan Coupland, The Great Park, Foundling, Jaako Eino Kalevi, Max Prosa and Mallory.
+She has toured Germany with Die Nerven, and works extensively as a collaborative musician with other projects in the UK and Germany including Magic Island, Grip Tight, Kristin Mc Clement, Emma Gatrill, Marcus Hamblett, The Neukölln Country Club (& The Hole Boys), JFR Moon, Fear of Men, Rowan Coupland, The Great Park, Foundling, and Jaako Eino Kalevi.

 Her debut LP 'Spit' was released on vinyl by Treibender Teppich Records and Cargo Digital UK in November 2016.
-She plans to release a new collaborative EP 'Affliction' with The Hole Boys in 2018.
+She released a collaborative EP 'Affliction' with The Hole Boys in 2018.

 The album is called ‘Spit’, because I read ‘The Tin Drum’ by Günter Grass when I was 16 and I couldn’t believe that anyone could write anything like that.
 There is a scene where a girl called Maria lies on the beach.
 She puts popping candy into the palm of her hand and asks Oskar, the boy who refuses to grow over 3 feet tall, to spit in her palm.
 When he does, she gets an orgasm.
 I decided to study German Literature, and later moved to Berlin.
 Then I got my first casio keyboard.